flanagancd68/talmidimway/content/commentary/revelation/2022-07-26-maranatha-revelation-22/index.en.md

 -   Rev 1:1-2 The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
 He made it known by sending his angel to his servant John, [2] who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.

+-  This is a literary style called inclusio.
+Repeating or restating something said at the beginning of the book.
+-  Matthew does this as well with the meaning of the word Immanuel at 1:23 and 28:20.
+  -  Mat 1:23 “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (which means, **God with us**).
+  -  Mat 28:20 teaching them to observe all that I have commanded you.
+And behold, **I am with you** always, to the end of the age.”

 ## Rev 22:7

 <small>**"And behold, I am coming soon.
 Blessed is the one who keeps the words of the prophecy of this book."**</small>